 Levequests – complete levequests for gil and experience.

-Crafting & Gathering – craft, gather, and catch items, affix materia to gear, and complete custom deliveries to earn gil and exp for your crafters, gatherers, and fisher.
+Crafting & Gathering – craft, gather, fish, and desynthesize items, and complete custom deliveries to earn gil and exp for your crafters, gatherers, and fisher.

 Treasure Hunt – obtain maps, open treasure coffers, and delve into treasure dungeons to earn some bonus gil.